SleekPanther/php-magic-linking/README.md

 ##Future Feature Goals##

 - Printing Breadcrumbs (separateed by >, current page=bold, maybe just use "page name" variable & print containing folders, MUST HAVE INDEX PAGE IN ALL FOLDERS )
+- ALSO USED TO PRINT ID'S IN THE BODY TAG FOR EACH PAGE